cis-famu/oer-assignment-oer-team-1/Chapter-4.md

 Outcome 3: Compare the efficiency of code written with and without repetition structures.

 1. Repetition in programming is the basic ability to perfrom a block a code multiple times based on a condition that hass been set by the programmer.
-This allows the program to atomatically perform task with the same set of insctrctions without having to rewrite the code however many times is need.
+This allows the program to automatically perform task with the same set of insctrctions without having to rewrite the code however many times is need.
 All in all it is a time saver.
+2.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------